dabamos/openadms-node/README.md

 `8883`.
 MQTT over WebSockets runs on the ports `80` and `443`.

 ## Configuration
-The configuration of OpenADMS is done by using a JSON-based text file, located in the directory `./config`.
+The configuration of OpenADMS Node is done by using a JSON-based text file, located in the directory `./config`.
 Please define modules, serial ports, sensors, and so on there.
-OpenADMS takes the file name of your custom configuration as an argument.
+OpenADMS Node takes the file name of your custom configuration as an argument.
 For instance, run:
 ```
 $ python3 openadms.py --config ./config/myconfig.json --with-mqtt-broker --debug
 ```